kennethSty/knowledgeGraph/README.md

    python eval_pipeline.py
 ```

+- The evaluation results and the constructed graphs will be located in the `04_eval`and `05_graphs` directory.
+Graphs are stored as JSON files and can be imported into Neo4J again using the import function that we created as part of the KnowledgeGraph class.
+Usage is exemplified in the file `test_import.py` in the graph_generation package.
+Note that the import is only possible if the extended apoc configuration explained above is correctly implemented.

 ### Advanced usage:
 If you are interested in constructing larger knowledge graphs based on the extracted 10k Wikipedia pages follow this procedure